Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 images.
 */
 await gapi.client.compute.licenseCodes.get({ licenseCode: "licenseCode", project: "project",  });

 /*
+Gets the access control policy for a resource.
+May be empty if no such policy or resource exists.
+ *Caution* This resource is intended for use only by third-party partners who are creatingCloud Marketplace images.
+*/
+await gapi.client.compute.licenseCodes.getIamPolicy({ project: "project", resource: "resource",  });

+/*
+Sets the access control policy on the specified resource.
+Replaces any existing policy.
+ *Caution* This resource is intended for use only by third-party partners who are creatingCloud Marketplace images.
+*/
+await gapi.client.compute.licenseCodes.setIamPolicy({ project: "project", resource: "resource",  });

+/*
 Returns permissions that a caller has on the specified resource.